rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

 `<a href="http://link-with-two-slashes.com">Link with two slashes</a>`
 `<span attrOne="A double quote with 'single quotes', /slashes, and =equals" attrTwo='A single quote with "double quotes", /slashes, and =equals'>Text!</span>`;
 `<input type="checkbox" checked /> <input checked type="checkbox" />Just checking!`
+`<!-- This is a comment! <tags>, //slashes, =equals, and '"quotes are all ignored.
+Single-dashes are also allowed. -->`

 //  For testing markup conversion:
 `<div style="color:pink;" alt="hi">This is valid, and will be kept!</div>